RichardDavy84/Website/content/talk/2021_07_SalGoTeam/index.md

 ---
 abstract: Coding is essential to research.
-Throughout my own education in biostatistics and code implementation I picked up some hbaits - good, bad, and ugly.
+Throughout my own education in biostatistics and code implementation I picked up some habits - good, bad, and ugly.
 Here, I reflect on what I now regard as the good practices.
 all_day: false
 authors: [ErikKusch]
 date: "2021-07-08T10:00:00Z"